royertiago/bib/README.md

 This repository contains a list of bibliographical references in BibTeX format.

-Each reference has its own .bib file, whose name is the same as the reference key.
-The references must be concatenated to a single .bib file before being usable.
+Each reference has its own .bib file inside the bib/ subfolder.
+The name of the .bib file is the reference cite-key.
+All .bib files are concatenated to a single bibliography.bib by the makefile.